AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/authoring-download-assets.md

 1. In the Download Map dialog, you can choose the following options:

     - **Use baseline**: Select this option to get a list of Baselines created for the DITA map.
 If you want to download the map file and its contents based on a specific Baseline, select the Baseline from the drop-down list.
 For more details about working with Baselines, view [Work with Baseline](generate-output-use-baseline-for-publishing.md#).

+    - **File hierarchy options**: When downloading files, you can choose how the folder structure is handled using the File Hierarchy dropdown.
+The available options are:

+        - **Retain file hierarchy**: Select this option from the dropdown to retain the existing folder structure for the downloaded files in your system.

+            The options available under this method are as follows:

-    - **Use GUID file name**: Select this option to download the map file with the GUID file name.
-This option is available for both **Retain file hierarchy** and **Flatten file hierarchy**.
+            - **Use GUID file name** – Downloads the map file with GUID as file name.

+            - **Use actual file name** – Downloads the map file with its original file name.

-    - **Use actual file name** Select this option to download the map file with its actual file name.
-This option is available only for the **Retain file hierarchy**.
+        - **Flatten file hierarchy**: Select this option from the dropdown to download all referenced topics and media files in a single folder.
+Only the **Use GUID file name** option is available for map files when using this method.

     >[!NOTE]
     >
     > You can also download the map file without selecting any option.
 In that case, the last persisted version of the referenced topics and media files are downloaded.